-Steve and Steve www.jmap.org March, 2016
+Steve and Steve www.jmap.org Oct.
+2015

 JMAP is a non-profit initiative working for the benefit of teachers and their students.
-JMAP provides free resources to New York teachers and receives no state or local government support.
-If you wish to support JMAP's efforts, please consider making a charitable donation through JMAP's website.
-While JMAP is not associated with NYSED or the New York City Department of Education (NYCDOE), Steve Sibol (Editor and Publisher) and Steve Watson (Principal and Cofounder) are Brooklyn public high school math teachers.
+JMAP provides free resources to New York teachers without state or local government support.
+If you wish to support JMAP's efforts, please consider making a donation through JMAP's website.
+While JMAP is not associated with NYSED or the New York City Department of Education (NYCDOE), Steve Sibol and Steve Watson are Brooklyn public high school math teachers.
 Special appreciation goes to the many math teachers who have shared their ideas about how to improve JMAP.